StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 **Automate Deployment to Kubernetes**

-- Create and Deploy to a Kubernetes Cluster
+- Deploy to a Kubernetes Cluster
-  - Set Up Oracle Cloud infrastructure
-  - Provision Kubernetes Using Terraform
   - Configure and Run Wercker Deployment Pipelines
   - Deploy and Test the Product Catalog Application